 EU citizens are allowed to work in any other EU country, but there can still be tiresome paperwork to complete.
 Other nationalities require special work permits that can be almost impossible to arrange, especially for temporary work.
 However, that doesn’t prevent enterprising travellers from topping up their funds by working in the hotel or restaurant trades at beach or ski resorts, or teaching a little English – and they don’t always have to do this illegally.

-The UK, for example, issues special ‘Youth Mobility Scheme’ visas to citizens from Australia, Canada, New Zealand, Japan, Hong Kong, South Korea and Taiwan aged between 18 and 30, valid for two years of work (see www.gov.uk/tier-5-youth-mobility/overview).
-Your national student-exchange organisation might be able to arrange temporary work permits to several countries.
+The UK, for example, issues special ‘Youth Mobility Scheme’ visas (www.gov.uk/tier-5-youth-mobility) to citizens from Australia, Canada, New Zealand, Japan, Hong Kong, South Korea, Taiwan and Monaco aged between 18 and 30, valid for two years of work.
+Similar versions of the Youth Mobility Scheme are offered by other European countries.
+Your national student-exchange organisation might also be able to arrange temporary work permits to several countries.

 If you have a grandparent or parent who was born in an EU country, you may have certain rights of residency or citizenship.
 Ask that country’s embassy about dual citizenship and work permits.
 With citizenship, also ask about any obligations, such as military service and residency.
 Beware that your home country may not recognise dual citizenship.